poap-xyz/poap.js/docs/README.md

 # POAP.js Documentation Website

-This is a documentation website for POAP.js, a library for integrating with the POAP (Proof of Attendance Protocol) platform in JavaScript applications.
+This is a documentation website for POAP.js, a library for integrating with the POAP platform in JavaScript applications.

 ## Getting Started